 “Choreographic Season is an amazing opportunity for us to explore both our own individual movement vocabularies and things that are relevant to us as young people,” said third year student Sarah Gatzonis.

-All the third year students involved in And Then it Moved will take up secondments during their final year of study in 2013, with professional companies that include Sydney Dance Company, Expressions Dance Company, Australian Dance Theatre and Dancenorth in Australia, and New Zealand Dance Company, Footnote Dance, and Atamira in New Zealand.
+All the third year students involved in And Then it Moved have taken up secondments during their final year of study in 2013.
+They have spent time with professional companies that include Sydney Dance Company, Expressions Dance Company, Australian Dance Theatre and Dancenorth in Australia, and New Zealand Dance Company, Footnote Dance, and Atamira in New Zealand.

 NZSD SUCCESSFULLY BOOSTED